-Javascript, Typescript, and ESLint Checklist
+Javascript, Typescript, CSS, and ESLint Checklist

-Javascript, Typescript, and ESLint best practices.
+Javascript, Typescript, CSS, and ESLint best practices.

 Javascript